ks716/StackGame/README.md

 Requires - pygame

-Similar to the stack game, but a 3D verison of it.
+Similar to the android stack game, but a 2D verison of it.
 Simple game.
 Have some fun.